Nav Social Icons

 1/2 Kneel Knee to Wall

-For this exercise, you will be kneeling on the ground.
-The side you will be stretching will be closest to the wall with your other knee on the ground.
-Place your right foot about a palms length away from the wall.
-Keeping your heel on the ground, driving your knee forward trying to touch the wall with your knee.
-The goal is to touch the wall, but if you can’t, its okay.
-You are still getting the benefits of stretching the areas that are stiff.
+Start by kneeling on the ground.
+Place your right foot about a palms length away from the wall. this will be the side you are stretching.
+Keeping your heel on the ground, drive your knee forward trying to touch the wall with your knee.
+The goal is to touch the wall, but if you canโ€™t, its okay.
+You are still getting the benefits of stretching.

 Seated Heel Raise with Resistance Band